petkir/pnpjsv3spfx/README.md

 This extension illustrates the following concepts:

+- simpleSample
+- serviceScopeSample
+- simpleSampleHooks (TODO)
+- serviceScopeSampleHooks (TODO)
-- topic 1
+- extentionAppCustomizer (TODO)
-- topic 2
+- extentionListCommand (TODO)
-- topic 3
+- extentionFieldCustomizer (TODO)

 > Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
 Thanks for your submissions advance.